Bengaluru drug scandal: My son is innocent, his reputation has been destroyed

 New Delhi, Sep 23: The Central Crime Branch earlier this month arrested Bengaluru's celebrity party planner, Viren Khanna in connection with a drug case that also involved actor Ragini Dwivedi.
 He was arrested in Delhi and brought back to Bengaluru.

 The family of Virender Khanna a.k.a Viren has now decided to speak out to clarify some of the recent facts reported in the media.
-Viren's father Professor Sri Ram Khanna told OneIndia that his son is a law abiding event organiser who has envisioned a drug-free party culture for Bengaluru.
+Viren's father Professor Sri Ram Khanna told OneIndia that his son is a law-abiding event organiser who has envisioned a drug-free party culture for Bengaluru.

 Bengaluru drug case: Lookout notice issued against ex-minister's son Aditya Alva